-We believe that such a consequence would be disastrous for our small- and medium-sized farms, lead to further monopolization and vertical consolidation within the agriculture sector (harming farmers, ranchers and consumers) and severally erode the gains made by farmers and ranchers from historically underrepresented backgrounds.
+NYFB believes that such a consequence would be disastrous for our small- and medium-sized farms, lead to further monopolization and vertical consolidation within the agriculture sector (harming farmers and consumers) and severally erode the gains made by farmers from historically underrepresented backgrounds.

-As well, for those farmers and ranchers that can afford to invest in such technology and controls, they will be less able to invest in renewable or sustainable technology that could actually reduce the environmental footprint of the farm or ranch.
-For example, modernized irrigation systems that would reduce a farm's water consumption, or reduced nitrogen fertilizer applications that would improve farming (land) regeneration, will be put aside in favor of emissions reporting and tracking software so that these farms and ranches do not risk losing business with their registrant partners.
+As well, for those farmers that can afford to invest in such technology and controls, they will be less able to invest in renewable or sustainable technology that could actually reduce the environmental footprint of the farm.
+For example, modernized irrigation systems that would reduce a farm's water consumption, or reduced nitrogen fertilizer applications that would improve farming (land) regeneration, will be put aside in favor of emissions reporting and tracking software so that these farms do not risk losing business with their registrant partners.

-Therefore, we believe that the Commission must remove the Scope 3 emissions disclosure in its entirety, or, alternatively, the Commission should provide a specific carveout for the agricultural industry.
+Therefore, NYFB believes that the Commission must remove the Scope 3 emissions disclosure in its entirety, or, alternatively, the Commission should provide a specific carveout for the agricultural industry.
 Such a carveout should explicitly make clear that registrants do not need to include Scope 3 emissions from the agricultural industry in their respective disclosures.
 This type of carve out is not unprecedent, and Congress has previously provided similar exemptions for the agricultural industry, such as Section 437 of CAA (discussed in Section 4).
 By including such a carveout for the agricultural industry, the Commission would avoid the externalities associated with such a complex and difficult reporting regime, while also preserving the competitiveness of the agricultural industry.

-3. Mandatory Disclosures on Climate-related Targets and Goals Will Disincentivize Registrants From Using Sustainable Agricultural Products.
+3. Mandatory Disclosures on Climate-related Targets and Goals Will Disincentivize Registrants from Using Sustainable Agricultural Products.

-Our members are concerned that the Commission's Proposed Rule on climate-related targets and goals could disincentivize companies from setting targets in the first place, diminishing the ability of farmers and ranchers to economically capitalize on climate-smart agriculture opportunities.
-Given the level of granularity and detail the Proposed Rule requires for companies that make such targets and goals, it seems reasonable that this will cause some
+Our members are concerned that the Commission's Proposed Rule on climate-related targets and goals could disincentivize companies from setting targets in the first place, diminishing the ability of farmers to economically capitalize on climate-smart agriculture opportunities.
+Given the level of granularity and detail the Proposed Rule requires for companies that make such targets and goals, it seems reasonable that this will cause some registrants to not set them in the first place or cause other registrants to retract previously set targets or goals.